vasilakisfil/Introspected-REST/README.md

 But first let's discuss about Networked Services.

 ## 3. Networked Services and APIs
-Nowadays JSON has become so popular that developers almost forget that there is whole bunch of protocols below it.
+Nowadays JSON has become so popular that engineers almost forget that there is whole bunch of protocols below it.
-Developers also forget that JSON is just a specification in the message level, like XML.
+Engineers also forget that JSON is just a specification in the message level, like XML.
 It's not the only one and definitely it's not the best we could use.
 Nevertheless it's simple and simplicity is a virtue.